MatthewLM/cbitcoin/README.md

 	//  but WITHOUT ANY WARRANTY; without even the implied warranty of
 	//  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 	//  GNU General Public License for more details.
 	//
 	//  You should have received a copy of the GNU General Public License
 	//  along with cbitcoin.
 If not, see <http://www.gnu.org/licenses/>.

-Header files should contain information for documentation. cbitcoin uses a DoxyGen syntax (See http://www.stack.nl/~dimitri/doxygen/manual.html).
+Header files should contain information for documentation. cbitcoin uses a Doxygen syntax (See http://www.stack.nl/~dimitri/doxygen/manual.html).
 Please document all files as well as structures and functions that are exposed by the library.
 Brief descriptions should be included.
-Details can be added at a later date, especailly once code has been properly implemented.
+Details can be added at a later date, especially once code has been properly implemented.
 Files should be documented like this:

 	/**
 	 @file